nichols/arkhamlcg-octgn-packager/README.txt

+Scripts and libraries for creating OCTGN packages for Arkham Horror: The Card Game sets using the official data from cardgamedb.com.

+DISCLAIMER: Anything you do with this software is entirely your own responsibility.
+Images you download using this software are solely for your own personal use and must not be uploaded to any public forum.
+If you enjoy playing Arkham Horror: The Card Game and want FFG to keep releasing new content, the right thing to do is to buy physical copies of the cards and support the game's creators.

 # TODO: detect scenarios by looking at encounter sets which contain acts/agendas
 # TODO: split off scenario sheet population as a separate script so we can run it